Whoaa512/starred/README.md

 - [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
 - [bouk/monkey](https://github.com/bouk/monkey) - Monkey patching in Go
 - [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - IceFireDB is a database built for web3 and web2.
 It strives to fill the gap between web2 and web3 with a friendly database experience, making web3 application data storage more convenient, and making
-- [tharsis/ethermint](https://github.com/tharsis/ethermint) - Ethermint is a scalable and interoperable Ethereum library, built on Proof-of-Stake with fast-finality using the Cosmos SDK.
+- [tharsis/ethermint](https://github.com/tharsis/ethermint) - Ethermint is a Cosmos SDK library for running scalable and interoperable EVM chains
 - [ossf/allstar](https://github.com/ossf/allstar) - GitHub App to set and enforce security policies
 - [DataDog/datadog-agent](https://github.com/DataDog/datadog-agent) - Datadog Agent
 - [prometheus/node_exporter](https://github.com/prometheus/node_exporter) - Exporter for machine metrics